Poverty in the United Kingdom: Reactions to poverty

 In 2016, 10% of British households lived in fuel poverty.
 Fuel poverty is calculated by gauging if a household's income would fall below the official poverty line after spending the actual amount needed to heat the home.
 The average fuel poverty gap of these households – that is, the amount needed to escape fuel poverty – is £371 a year, the latest figures indicate, with those in privately rented properties hit hardest.

 In a 2013 report commissioned by the Joseph Rowntree Foundation poverty and participation are analysed as a social phenomenon characterising British society following the tradition initiated several decades ago by Peter Townsend.
 Participation in society is measured in terms of social relationships, membership of organisations, trust in other people, ownership of possessions and purchase of services.
 The study finds out that all these dimensions of participation are lower among people with low incomes.
 While participation generally drops as income declines, participation stops falling among the 30% or so of people with the lowest incomes, creating a participation 'floor'.
 The 30% of people with the lowest incomes are forced to choose between the basic necessities of modern life; they must decide which needs to neglect.

 For people affected by the floor, additional income may well be spent on upgrading the quality of necessary goods and services rather than adding to them.
 Averages mask important variation.
 The participation floor for benefit recipients is lower than for other groups on the same income.
 Most ethnic minority groups experience greater material deprivation than the White majority but social participation is, on average, higher.
 Children's engagement in school life and friends is not directly affected by household income.
 However, parents on low incomes, on average, play less often with their children and spend less on activities.
 This is associated with poorer educational outcomes as judged by teachers.
 Low-income parents frequently spend more time than affluent ones assisting children with their school work because they have fallen behind their classmates.

 Poverty and economic insecurity increase the risk that a person will commit suicide.
 In 2017, The Samaritans said that the British economic condition – including low incomes, job insecurity, zero-hours contracts, unmanageable debts and poor housing – all add to suicide risk.
-A report titled Dying from Inequality describes "overwhelming evidence of a link between socioeconomic disadvantage and suicidal behaviour".
+A report titled Dying from Inequality described "overwhelming evidence of a link between socioeconomic disadvantage and suicidal behaviour".
 "Men in the lowest social class, living in the most deprived areas, are up to 10 times more at risk of suicide than those in the highest social class living in the most affluent areas," the report says.
 Unemployed people are more at risk of suicide than people with work, people with low education and people living in deprived areas are also at increased risk.